Starting or expanding your family should not cost you your job, position, or promotion opportunities.

 FMLA guidelines apply to fathers, adoptive parents, and foster parents as well as expectant mothers.
 This means that by federal law, new fathers who qualify for FMLA leave can take up to 12 weeks off from work to help care for a new child.

 Men may face more pressure to take little or no paternity leave.
 However, just as with new mothers, it is illegal for your employer to discriminate against you because you request leave.
 A special exception to FMLA protections may exist if you and your spouse work at the same company.
 In this case, your company only must guarantee the both of you a total of 12 weeks for parental leave.
 This means that you can both take six weeks of leave, or any combination that adds up to 12 weeks.
-If you are unsure whether you qualify for time off as a new parent, reach out to our firm learn more.
+If you are unsure whether you qualify for time off as a new parent, reach out to the team at our labor attorney's office in Allen, TX, to learn more.

 Mr.Dan Atkerson has been extremely helpful in my case, he has kept up and informed me every step of the way and as the result I was very satisfied for the outcome.
 I highly recommend him and also have recommended him with other people that was seeking legal counsel.
 Dan is professional, reliable and knowledgeable.